siggame/siggame.github.io/MegaMinerAI-Rules.md

 Cheating and Dishonesty
 -----------------------

-If a team is suspected of cheating or sabotaging SIG-Game, MegaMinerAI, or another competing team, SIG-Game will revoke the eligibility of the saboteur’s entire team and remove that team from the competition.
-The final decision to remove a team from competition will be made by the Chair of SIG-Game.
+If a team is suspected of cheating or sabotaging ACM-Game, MegaMinerAI, or another competing team, ACM-Game will revoke the eligibility of the saboteur’s entire team and remove that team from the competition.
+The final decision to remove a team from competition will be made by the Chair of ACM-Game.

 Please note that this does not include game strategies.
-For example, if an AI is written to perform well against one particular opponent, SIG-Game does not consider this sabotage.
-If, however, an AI was designed to exploit security vulnerabilities in SIG-Game’s infrastructure or an opponent’s code, SIG-Game would consider this actionable sabotage.
+For example, if an AI is written to perform well against one particular opponent, ACM-Game does not consider this sabotage.
+If, however, an AI was designed to exploit security vulnerabilities in ACM-Game’s infrastructure or an opponent’s code, ACM-Game would consider this actionable sabotage.

 ### Examples of acceptable and unacceptable actions:

 Please note that these are examples.
-If you have questions about other actions, please contact SIG-Game.
+If you have questions about other actions, please contact ACM-Game.

 #### Acceptable: